Large deviations for marked sparse random graphs with applications to interacting diffusions

 The main motivation of this work is to understand the particular case of the stochastic Kuramoto model with interaction structure given by random graphs.
 In order to define this model fix a finite time horizon $T >0$, a (possibly random) sequence of growing graphs $G_{n} = ([n], E_{n})$\footnote{We use the standard notation $[n]=\{1, 2, \dots, n\}$.}, and let $(B_i : i \in [n])$ be a collection of independent standard Brownian motions.
 The stochastic Kuramoto model is the collection of diffusions $(\theta_i;\,i\in [n])$ that solves the system of It\^o stochastic differential equations

 where $j \sim_{n} i$ in the index of the summation above denotes adjacency in the graph $G_{n}$.

-Our interest lies in considering the sequence of graphs $G_{n}$ as sparse Erd\"os-R\'enyi random graph with average degree $d>0$.
+Our interest lies in considering the sequence of graphs $G_{n}$ as sparse Erd\H{o}s-R\'enyi random graph with average degree $d>0$.
 In this context, the quantity of interest is the empirical distribution of the solutions

 which can be seen as a probability measure on the set of bounded continuous functions defined on the interval $[0,T]$.